I’m always searching for new end of the year activities because there are so many changes to class schedules right before the year ends, right?

 Regardless of your situation, you’re sure to find yourself with extra time at some point, and it can be hard to find meaningful ways to use that time while being respectful of what your students need at the time.
-Here are some ways that I’ve used that time to do something fun yet worthwhile.
+Here are some fun end of the year activities I’ve used with my French class.

 Do a community service project.